-I’m going to go full Stefan on you right now, and say this book’s got everything!
+I’m going to go full Stefan right now and say this book’s got everything!
 Blood, guts, impressive sniper shots and lots of action.
-There’s a retired FBI agent with one eye, a prosthetic leg, five foster children, dead old rich lady flashbacks and Page’s dope ability to solve crimes using mathematical algorithms that he does in his head just by looking at things.
+There’s a retired FBI agent with one eye, a prosthetic leg, five foster children, dead old rich lady flashbacks and a dope ability to solve crimes using mathematical algorithms that he does in his head just by looking at things.
 Seriously, he mental-MacGyver’s the fuck out of some crime scenes.

 It’s like borderline dumb but also really cool, so I’m not mad about it.

 There’s a terrible blizzard, right-wing anti-government bad guys that I love to see get bitch-slapped, lots of striking political commentary and current-as-hell themes tying the whole thing together.

 Booknerds, you have to hear the words coming out of my metaphorical mouth right now: Robert Pobi is a firecracker writer!

 I’m beating myself up that I’ve not read him sooner.

 His prose are clever, colourful and unique, touched with subtle humour and personal opinions that elevate the novel to that often sought place in crime fiction – a place where the story feels human, not just dark and serious and unreal.

 Dr. Lucas Page is a retired FBI agent.
 Though still a younger man, he was in a mysterious “event” while on the job and it scarred him for life, taking his leg, arm and one of his eyes.
 He’s now a professor, living out his days adopting kids like I dream of adopting dogs, and trying to be the best dad and husband he can be after learning firsthand that life is just too goddamn short.